 Balla's built heritage consists of its planned form, protected structures (2), record monuments (12) and local vernacular buildings, all of which are reflective of the historical development, sense of place and character of the town.
-Mayo County Council have identified 'Local Biodiversity Areas' in the town, which includes a strategy for the management of local biodiversity.
-The Balla Tower is one the main tourist assets in the town and the town park is another amenity available to residents and visitors alike.
+Mayo County Council has identified 'Local Biodiversity Areas' in the town, which includes a strategy for the management of local biodiversity.
+The Balla Tower is one the main tourist assets in the town.
+The town park is another amenity available to residents and visitors alike.
 Balla is a base for many of Mayo's tourist assets and products, with the Balla Tower to Ballintubber Walk forming part of the Croagh Patrick Heritage Trail.

 Balla provides an attractive place to live and is rich in heritage and amenity.
 Community development is a core ethos amongst residents and there are many community organisations and groups which deliver programmes to enhance the town as a place to live and visit, for example a Community Futures Action Plan (2017 -2022) has been prepared for the town.
 Balla is located along the main daily bus route between Castlebar and Galway.
 A local community bus service operated by the Mayo Local Link also serves the town and the surrounding hinterlands.
 The County Council is keen to promote and support the development of public transport initiatives in keeping with the principles of Smarter Travel.

-The development strategy for Balla is to facilitate compact growth and re-populate of the town core, together with providing a viable alternative to single rural housing within the surrounding countryside.
-New residential development must be informed by compact growth to encourage a modal shift to more sustainable modes of transport such as walking and cycling.
+The development strategy for Balla is to facilitate compact growth and re-populate the town core, together with providing a viable alternative to single rural housing within the surrounding countryside.
+New residential development will focus on compact growth to encourage a modal shift to more sustainable modes of transport such as walking and cycling.
 Stronger connections and linkages between residential settlements and the town centre is important in ensuring sustainable communities.
-A strong emphasis on the principles of green infrastructure, on permeability and connectivity, alongside the integration of community and recreation facilities, will assist with developing sustainable communities.
-It is necessary to consolidate and ensure the delivery of sustainable communities in Balla by accommodation a mix of housing types, densities, tenure and a high standard of design.
+A strong emphasis will be placed on the principles of green infrastructure, permeability and connectivity, alongside the integration of community and recreation facilities to assist with developing sustainable communities.
+It is necessary to consolidate and ensure the delivery of sustainable communities in

+Balla by accommodation a mix of housing types, densities, tenure and a high standard of design.

 Balla is an attractive town with a village ethos.
-The Town park, round tower and fair green are significant amenity assets in the town and contribute to sense of place for the town.
-The disused water tower south of St. Cronan's Church also provides a landmark structure.
+The Town Park, Balla Round Tower and Fair Green are significant amenity assets in the town and contribute to sense of place for the town.
+The disused water tower south of St. Cronan's Church is a landmark structure.
 The "Dawn Oak 2000" project took place to mark the Millennium where 2000 oak trees were planted, creating a new wood in the town park.
 Balla provides the focus for a wide range of activities that contribute to a sense of place and identity, including tidy towns, village enhancement programmes and 'pride of place'.
-The town plays an important economic, social and cultural role with the main priority of consolidation of the existing centre and supporting existing businesses and activities, in order to maintain vibrancy.
-There is potential for regeneration of under-utilised lands, vacant sites and buildings within the existing built-up footprint of Balla, which will assist in revitalising and repopulating the town centre.
-Enhancement works comprising of paving, upgrading of pedestrian footpaths and crossings, also enhance the attractive, traditional character of Balla.
+The town plays an important economic, social and cultural role.
+It is a priority to consolidate the existing centre and support existing businesses and activities, in order to maintain vibrancy.
+There is potential for regeneration of under-utilised lands, vacant sites and buildings within the existing built- up footprint of Balla, which will assist in revitalising and repopulating the town centre.
+Enhancement works comprising of paving, upgrading of pedestrian footpaths and crossings will enhance the attractive, traditional character of Balla.

-Two Opportunity Sites have been identified for Balla (see Map BA2):
+Two Opportunity Sites have been identified for Balla (Refer to Map):